genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 | Reporting          | reporting      |

-Feel free to simply display some empty content when you create the new pages (Orders and Reporting).
+Feel free to display only empty content when you create the new pages (Orders and Reporting).
 We're just interested in the navigation for now.

 :::tip
-Feel free to follow the pattern of creating a `.template.ts`, `.styles.ts` and `.ts` files for each component.
+Feel free to follow the pattern of creating a **.template.ts**, **.styles.ts** and **.ts** files for each component.

-Also, make sure to configure `client/web/src/main/main.ts` and `client/web/src/routes/config.ts` accordingly.
+Also, make sure to configure **client/web/src/main/main.ts** and **client/web/src/routes/config.ts** accordingly.
 :::